-The collaboration is focused in contributing to increase the acceptance of Contactless Payments through the use of standard mobile phones, enabling small retailers and independent providers of services to accept contactless payments without additional hardware costs.
+The collaboration is focused in increase Contactless Payments through the use of standard mobile phones, enabling small retailers and independent providers of services to accept contactless payments.

 Singapore, 22nd December 2020.
 MineSec, the Asian provider of the white-label SoftPOS solutions MineHades and MineZeus that allow Payment Services Providers and Acquirers to personalize and brand their own SoftPOS offering, is entering an agreement with Build38 to use its leading Mobile App Security Protection and Monitoring offering to secure their SoftPOS solution.
 In a nutshell, SoftPOS solutions are Apps that are downloaded from an App Store, e.g. Google Play, into a COTS (Commercially off-the-Shelf, that is, a regular phone as most end-users have) and, once activated and enrolled it can be used for accepting Contactless Payments through the NFC interface of the phone.
 Naturally, there are some requirements that the device has to meet, like supporting NFC, and some of those requirements are related to the security environment present on the device.
 As the devices process the payment transaction locally, there must be enough protections to guarantee that the transaction can not be compromised.